 to your doctor.

-Will I be able to walk without a brace?
+Will I be able to walk without a brace after foot drop surgery?

-The purpose of the procedure is to try to improve function of the ankle so that a patient can walk without a brace.
+The purpose of the procedure is to try to improve function of the ankle so that you can walk without a brace.
 However, with severe nerve injury it is not always possible to guarantee

 that a patient will be brace-free all the time.